aalopezb/Python/README.md

 # Hello World - Python (Flask)

 ## 📄 Project Description
-This is a simple "Hello World" web application built using **Flask**, a Python web framework.
+This is a simple "Hello World" web application built using **Flask**.
 The application listens on port `5000` and returns a "Hello World from Flask!" message when accessed.

 ## 🗂 Project Structure
 python/ <br>